Declare a null hypothesis about variables selected in specify().

 null

 The null hypothesis.
-Options include "independence" and "point".
+Options include "independence", "point", and "paired independence".

 p